 When can I check-in and check-out?

 You may arrive on the reserve any time from 10am on the day of your stay.
 However, the cottages will not be available until 3pm (although you are welcome to ask if they are ready earlier).
 If you are going to be later than 7pm, please get in touch with us to check arrangements.
 Check-out is by 10am on the morning you leave, but you can stay on the reserve until 5pm.
-The exception to this is Sunday.
-As we do not take check-ins on Sunday, you are welcome to stay in your cottage until 3pm.
+As we do not take check-ins on Sundays, you are welcome to stay in your cottage until 3pm on that day.
 We believe this will enable you to make the most of your weekend with us.
 (Exceptions to late Sunday check-out may be made during school holidays and over long weekends.
 Please confirm with us on arrival.)

 Will my car make it?

 We have had a variety of cars come to the reserve without any problems.
 The access road is relatively steep but with its twin tracks of concrete grass blocks, it is perfectly possible for any car.
 We do not have control over the state of the municipal dirt road prior to our entrance, but it is only 3km and can be taken slowly if it has not been graded recently.
 Check out the photos of a Peugeot 107 accessing the reserve.

 We love animals and enjoy pets.
 However, we also want to protect the local fauna.
 Buck, mongoose, hares and many birds are seen around the cottages and we want to encourage this.
 Consequently, we do not allow visitors to bring pets onto the reserve.
 No exceptions will be made except for guide dogs.

 We provide bedding and towels.
 The cottages are only serviced between stays.
 Should you wish your cottage to be serviced during your stay, then this will be an additional cost.

 Do you have electricity?